shashankms9/HPC-V2/Exercise1-Deploy-the-Azure-HPC-OnDemand-Platform-environment.md

     > **Note** : If your subscription policy requires you to run without public IP then update your `build.yml` configuration file and set `vms.ondemand.pip` to `false`.

-3. Run the pre-requisites script to install any missing components
+3. Run the pre-requisites script to install any missing components.

    ```bash
    cd deploy
    ./pre-reqs.sh